Old Tonbridge

 • the Primrose (Pembury Road)

-• the Driuds (Pembury Road)
+• the Druids (Pembury Road)

 • the Vauxhall Inn (VAuxhall Lane)

 • the Royal Oak (Hayesden Lane) and one I was reminded of only recently – the Old House at Home (Lambs Bank) which was I believe run by a Mr Ashby.
-Later pubs included

 • the Pinnacles